Hexachlorocyclopentadiene: Reactions

-HCCP readily undergoes Diels-Alder reactions with alkenes.
-This reaction is used to produce pesticides such as aldrin (named after the reaction) and isodrin.
 Most of these pesticides are no longer commercially available and banned by the Stockholm Convention on Persistent Organic Pollutants due to their toxicity to humans and animals.

 Degradation in the environment

 In surface water, photolysis is the most common reaction route, with a degradation half-life of 2 to 4 minutes.
 Deeper under water where less light penetrates, hydrolysis and biodegradation are prominent pathways.
 Light, water and oxygen can cause a double bond to oxidize to give pentachlorocyclopentenones.
 These may undergo ring-opening hydrolysis to form pentachloro-cis-2,4-pentadienoic acid, which decarboxylates to cis- and trans- pentachlorobutadiene, though this is only a minor pathway.

 Toxicokinetics

 HCCPD absorption in the body occurs mostly through the lungs, gastrointestinal tract and skin.
 Overall the levels of HCCPD in blood were lower when administered through food compared to when inhalation was used.
 This may indicate a poor absorption in the gastrointestinal tract due to binding to the gastrointestinal contents.
 When HCCPD is absorbed, it is distributed to the liver, kidney and lungs.
 The organ with the highest concentration differs when comparing rats and mice.
 The highest concentration in rats is found in the kidney versus in the liver of mice.